ARION

 The Synthetic Intelligence recognized the Sori language and was able to decipher most of the conversation, but there were some words and phrases that he could not reference.
 Zaizen was giving an account of herself and her expedition team, and her voice was overcome with great emotion.
 She had been alone a very long time.

 Arion heard the other voice state that a distress signal from this location had been received some weeks ago, but Zaizen was unable to verify this.
 It was not she who had sent such a signal, as the dome outpost was in poor shape when she had found it months after the meteor impact.
-She had been away to another continent with a Sori airship on a survey at the time of the meteor strikes and it had taken her a great while to relocate the outpost amongst the devastation.
+She had been away to another continent with a Sori airship on a survey at the time of the meteor strikes and it had taken her a great while to relocate the outpost amongst the ground devastation and atmospheric congestion.

 She had found none of her team alive and had disposed of the bodies she could find in the Sori tradition.
 She had searched far and wide for any others who might have survived, but when the power cells of her airship ran out without any source to recharge them and crashed into the forest, she settled into a life of mere survival.
 Environmental conditions had deteriorated for years after the impacts, but eventually cleared to the way it was now.
 Had she known how to send a distress signal, she would have done so long ago.

-It was then that she mentioned meeting an alien race called Human, and how they had suffered the genetic transformations into Furman, much as the Sori had in the earlier days of their interstellar exploration.
-These furmen had found the domed outpost and had collected some of the Sori devices to investigate, and Zaizen could only conjecture that they might have managed to activate one without ever knowing what it might have done.
+It was then that she mentioned meeting an alien race called Human that had come to Serallasion, and how they had suffered the genetic transformations into Furman, much as the Sori had in the earlier days of their interstellar exploration.
+These furmen had found the domed outpost and had collected some of the Sori devices to investigate, and Zaizen could only conjecture that they might have managed to inadvertently activate one without ever knowing what it might have done.

 The last thing Arion could make out of the conversation was an invitation for Zaizen to rejoin her people on their orbiting voidship.
 At long last, it was time for her to return home.